 An almost constant factor in architectural work is the necessity to use perspective-control lenses or the ‘camera movements’ of a large format view camera.
-I’m not doctrinaire when it comes to camera formats.
 I’ve used 35mm, 645, 6x6, 6x7, and 5x4 film formats, as well as 35mm and mirrorless APS-C digital.
 Each format has its advantages and constraints, but as smaller-format digital cameras become higher-resolution and capable of being adapted for perspective-control, I’m increasingly drawn to the more portable systems.
 I should emphasise that I’m not overly concerned with the ‘latest’ equipment: It is worth remembering that the ‘best’ digital equipment that was available 5-10 years ago was considered perfectly acceptable in terms of image quality.
-I’m not aware of that imagery looking dated or being technically inadequate.
 It is therefore generally not necessary to have the latest model of camera/lens/etc—unless you can point to a specific improvement that was not previously available (for example, having a camera that can shoot video as well as stills).

-I use the Met Office (UK weather forecast) and LightTrac apps for iPhone to help me plan for how a building or landscape will be lit by the sun at particular times of day/year.
+I use the Met Office (UK weather forecast) and Sun Surveyor apps for iPhone to help me plan for how a building or landscape will be lit by the sun at particular times of day/year.

 I’m self-taught (with the exception of two day-long courses, one on being a photographer’s assistant, and the other on studio lighting).
 I’ve been fortunate to learn my craft in the internet age.
 Photographers seem to be remarkably generous in sharing their technical knowledge online.
-Almost everything I know that has not been gained through experience and experimentation has been learned through reading books — especially those by Ansell Adams on ‘The Camera’ and ‘The Negative’ — the technical notes in amateur photography magazines, and from websites/forums such as The Luminous Landscape, Cambridge in Colour, and Large Format Photography.info.
+Almost everything I know that has not been gained through experience and experimentation has been learned through reading books, magazines, and websites.